-For example, chromium used in metal-plating industries or leather tanning can be recovered thanks to specific filters and technology.
-Chromium-6 (hexavalent chromium) bath can be re-used/re-cycled for few cycles of plating or dyes by filtering iron and other contents.
+For example, chromium used in metal-plating industries or leather tanning can be recovered in wastewater thanks to specific filters and technology.
+Chromium-6 (hexavalent chromium) bath can be re-used/re-cycled for several cycles of plating or dyes by filtering iron and other contents.
 This also enhances the quality of plating.
 The sludge that comes out after filtration can then be valorized safely into clean water and/or biogas and/or other outputs.

 Recovering nutrients from wastewater is key for healthy food security and for sustainability.

 - Phosphorus is used for fertilizers, as an animal feed additive, treatment of metals, batteries, fire extinguishers, ...etc.

 Every year, the drains and sewers carry more than 16 million tonnes of dissolved nitrogen and 3m tonnes of phosphorus.
 Four-fifths of the first element and half of the second are supplied by human urine, and the resource isn’t simply wasted: this global excess of nutrients goes on to nourish dangerous levels of plant growth and increase oxygen demand in the world’s waters, restraining aquatic life e.g. in oceans.

 - Sodium is washed out from rocks and soils.
 Many laundry detergents use sodium salts as fillers, adding significant sodium to the wastewater.
 Lighter than water, sodium conducts heat and electricity easily and is used for batteries.
 Sodium is used in different forms; for example Sodium vapor is used in streetlights and produces a brilliant yellow light.

 - Ammonia in wastewater is a contaminant and hazardous to the environment.
 Ammonia in a fuel cell is nonetheless energy dense in volume and comparable to hydrogen in performance